mindspore-ai/docs/docs/lite/docs/source_en/mindir/runtime_java.md

 ## Model Creation, Loading and Compilation

 When using MindSpore Lite to perform inference, [Model](https://www.mindspore.cn/lite/api/en/r2.7.0/api_java/model.html#model) is the main entry for inference.
-Model loading, compilation and execution are implemented through Model.
+Model loading, compilation and execution are implemented.
 Using the [MSContext](https://www.mindspore.cn/lite/api/en/r2.7.0/api_java/mscontext.html#init) created in the previous step, call the compound [build](https://www.mindspore.cn/lite/api/en/r2.7.0/api_java/model.html#build) interface of Model to implement model loading and model compilation.

 The following demonstrates the process of Model creation, loading and compilation: